Welcome to today's edition of the Rush 24-7 podcast.

 Listen for a couple days and you will come to agree with me.

-And you will never doubt me.
+Listen for six weeks and you will never doubt me.

-Yes, sir, Rebom.
+Yes, sir, Rebob.

-800 282-2882, if you want to be on the program and the email address L Rushbow at EIBNet.com.
+800-282-2882 if you want to be on the program and the email address LRushbo at EIBnet.com.

-Name of the website is ORAD TV.
+The name of the website is aura.tv.

-O-R-A-D-O-T, Oura.tv.
+O-R-A-D-O-T, Aura.tv.

 That's where Larry King is hanging out.

-And he had Barney Frank, as is uh as his guest, the former congressman from Massachusetts, Larry King said, Art of compromise is dead, Barney.
+And he had Barney Frank, as his guest, the former congressman from Massachusetts.

 What happened to it?

-Part of it is the ideological rigidity of this Tea Party group, but there's another factor.
+Pardon me to the ideological rigidity of this Tea Party group, but there's another factor.

 They live in parallel media universes.

-If you were trying to compromise with the other side, your supporters say to you, why are you giving in?
+Remember, if you were trying to compromise with the other side, your supporters say to you, why are you giving in?

-And you say, Well, we don't have the votes to do what we want.
+And you say, well, we don't have the votes to do what we want.

-And they say, Oh, how can you say that?
+And they say, oh, how can you say that?

 Everybody I know agrees with us.